dzhw/variableMetadataPreparation/README.md

 Rscript install_packages.R
 ```

-The bin folder contains a template `.bat` which needs to be adjusted by every project.
+The bin folder contains a template `.bat` (`variablesToJson.bat.tmpl`) which needs to be copied to and adjusted by every project.

 # Having trouble?

 Please file an issue in our [issue tracker](https://github.com/dzhw/metadatamanagement/issues)